Key Concepts

 - Published — The current live state.
 This is what your store is running right now.

 When you create or edit a discount, it becomes a draft.
 You can make as many changes as you like, across multiple discounts, and then publish them all at once from the Publish button.
+The publish modal lists a “What goes live” summary of every pending change so you can review before flipping the switch.

 Stacking